-This hearty, tasty, divine, filling, easy-to-make, vegan stew recipe is a great lunch or dinner idea
+This hearty, tasty, divine, filling, easy-to-make, no-beef vegan mushroom stew recipe is a great lunch or dinner idea

 Guys, this is unreal.